 A multi-vendor marketplace (also known as an eCommerce marketing or eCommerce marketplace) is more common than you might think.

 There are some really well-known examples of multi-vendor marketplaces (MVM).
-Think Amazon, Not on the High Street, eBay, and Esty.
-These are all household names and all of them are Multi-vendor marketplace.
+Think Amazon, Not on the High Street, eBay, and Etsy.
+These household names are all Multi-vendor marketplaces.

 They have a well-known platform that has the ability to sell products that smaller makers can list and sell via their website.
 They provide the site and the traffic, and they take a cut of the profits.
 Sellers have to stick to their rules and support their brand and business model.

 Done well, these are a win win for both sides.